 The cellpose network is run on your rescaled image - where the rescaling factor is determined by the diameter you input (or determined automatically as above).
 For instance, if you have an image with 60 pixel diameter cells, the rescaling factor is 30./60. = 0.5.
 After determining the flows (dX, dY, cellprob), the model runs the dynamics.
-The dynamics can be run at the rescaled size (resample=False), or the dynamics can be run on the resampled, interpolated flows at the true image size (resample=True). resample=True will create smoother ROIs when the cells are large but will be slower in case; resample=False will find more ROIs when the cells are small but will be slower in this case.
-By default in versions >=1.0 resample=True.
+The dynamics can be run at the rescaled size (resample=False), or the dynamics can be run on the resampled, interpolated flows at the true image size (resample=True). resample=True will create smoother masks when the cells are large but will be slower in case; resample=False will find more masks when the cells are small but will be slower in this case.
+By default in v0.5 resample=False, but in previous releases the default was resample=True.